MyPillow's Mike Lindell announces he's running for Minnesota governor as a Republican

 "After prayerful consideration and hearing from so many of you across our great state, I've made the decision to enter the 2026 gubernatorial race," Lindell posted on social media Thursday.
 "I'm still standing and I'll stand for you."

+Lindell is a noted ally of President Trump who gained national attention for his debunked claims that the 2020 election was rigged.
+He joins a field of about a dozen GOP candidates seeking the party's nomination, including state House Republican speaker Lisa Demuth, 2022 gubernatorial nominee Dr. Scott Jensen, who lost to Walz in the 2022 midterms, as well as Minnesota Rep. Kristin Robbins, Kendall Qualls and defense lawyer Chris Madel.

-Lindell will run as a Republican and a noted ally of President Trump, and enters a crowded field of names who have already tossed their hats into the ring, as Walz, a Democrat, attempts to secure an unprecedented third consecutive four-year term as Minnesota's governor.
+All of them hope to become the candidate to take on Walz, a Democrat, who hopes to an unprecedented third consecutive four-year term as Minnesota's governor.

 "We've seen what happens when we elect a con man to the highest office in America," Walz said Thursday, responding to Lindell's announcement.
 "We can't let it happen here in Minnesota."